alexpovel/latex-cookbook/README.md

 Jesus Christ, who needs that many templates?
 Aren't there enough by now?

-This template is different than almost all others.
+This template is different to most others.
-It has one primary, fragile advantage: it is currently (2019) right on the edge of state-of-the-art LaTeX typesetting.
+It has a fragile advantage: it is currently (2019) right on the edge of state-of-the-art LaTeX typesetting.

 TeX is moving slowly, and as such, best practices, packages and methods from over 10 years ago are still actively used today.
 Sometimes, packages will be from the previous century.